 1) The Bible, the Qur’an, and Nahj al-Balaghah should be listed at the beginning of the list of references and should not be listed in alphabetical order.

-2) If an article has been assigned to a DOI, add it to the reference list.
+2) If an article has been assigned a DOI, add it to the reference list.

 3) Only sources that are cited in the text should be included in the reference list.